 We use our information management systems to track our assets under management, the components of market appreciation and depreciation, and client inflows and outflows, and we believe the information set forth in this report regarding our assets under management, market appreciation and depreciation, and client inflows and outflows is accurate in all material respects.
 We also present information regarding the amount of our assets under management and client inflows and outflows sourced through particular investment vehicles and distribution channels.
-The allocation of assets under management and client flows sourced through particular distribution channels involves estimates because precise information on the sourcing of assets invested in Artisan Funds or Artisan Global Funds through intermediaries is not available on a complete or timely basis and involves the exercise of judgment because the same assets, in some cases, might fairly be said to have been sourced from more than one distribution channel in the way in which we prepare and use that information in the management of our business.
-Data on our assets under management sourced by distribution channel and client inflows and outflows are not subject to our internal controls over financial reporting.
+The allocation of assets under management and client flows sourced through particular distribution channels involves estimates because precise information on the sourcing of assets invested in Artisan Funds or Artisan Global Funds through intermediaries is not available on a complete or timely basis and involves the exercise of judgment because the same assets, in some cases, might fairly be said to have been sourced from more than one distribution channel.
+We have presented the information on our assets under management and client inflows sourced by distribution channel in the way in which we prepare and use that information in the management of our business.
+Data on our assets under management sourced by distribution channel and client inflows and outflows are precised.